 Thien Hau Pagoda, or Chua Ba Thien Hau, was built by a group of Chinese people in 1760 and underwent many renovations.
 It’s located at 710 Nguyen Trai, District 5, in the middle of Saigon Chinatown.

-Considered one of the oldest Chinese temples in Vietnam, this spiritual house that has a great influence on the cultural life of the Chinese people.
+Considered one of the oldest Chinese temples in Vietnam, this spiritual house has a significant influence on the cultural life of the Chinese people.

 How to get to Thien Hau pagoda?